sharadregoti/tyk-docs/tyk-docs/content/product-stack/tyk-charts/tyk-oss-chart.md

        keyName: "redisPassKey"
 ```

+**_Tyk Operator License_**

+It can be configured via `global.license.operator` as a plain text or Kubernetes secret which includes `OperatorLicense` key in it.
+Then, this secret must be referenced via `global.secrets.useSecretName`.

 ### Create a Kubernetes Secret for Tyk Operator

 When `operatorSecret.enabled` is set to `true`, `tyk-oss` chart will create a Kubernetes Secret named `tyk-operator-conf` in the same namespace.
 It can be used by Tyk Operator to connect to Gateway to manage Tyk API resources.